 All information about a user in Asp.Net MVC is stored in the HttpContext.User property that implements the IPrincipal interface defined in the System.Security.Principal namespace.

-The IPrincipal interface defines the Identity property that stores the object of the IIdentity interface that describes the current user.
+The IPrincipal interface defines the Identity property that stores the object of the IIdentity interface describing the current user.

 The IIdentity interface has the following properties: